pie-framework/pie-elements/packages/placement-ordering/docs/pie-schema.json.md

 Default: `false`

-## `shuffle` (boolean)
+## `lockChoiceOrder` (boolean)

-If the entire array of choices can shuffle, each choice itself has this property to indicate if it should shuffle
+If the entire array of choices can lockChoiceOrder, each choice itself has this property to indicate if it should lockChoiceOrder

 Default: `true`